mdaffin/disconnected.systems/content/2012-10-07-arduino-and-cmake.md

-extends: default.liquid

-title: Arduino and CMake
++++
+title = "Arduino and CMake"
-description: A guide to building and uploading an arduino sketch with out the Arduino IDE using CMake.
+description = "A guide to building and uploading an arduino sketch with out the Arduino IDE using CMake." slug = "arduino-and-cmake" date = "2012-10-07" tags = [ "arduino", "cmake" ]
-path: /arduino-and-cmake
-date: 7 October 2012 21:00:00 +0000
-tags: [arduino, cmake]
----
++++

 The arduino is a great platform for embedded development and the ide it comes with is a good starting point.
 However, it lacks many features that make it a